moclojer/mockingbird/docs/npm.md

 # Usage

-This is a example of usage of mockingbird without using clojars:
+This is an example of using mockingbird without clojars:

 ```clj